vertica/VerticaPy/docs/source/user_guide_full_stack_complex_data_vmap.rst

     for m in managers:
         print(data[m].isvmap())

-We can easily flatten the VMaps virtual columns by using the :py:func:`~vDataFrame.flat_vmap`` method:
+We can easily flatten the VMaps virtual columns by using the :py:func:`~verticapy.vDataFrame.flat_vmap` method:

 .. code-block:: python